RobertsLab/resazurin-assay-development/README.md

 This repository contains all code, data, and documentation for the development and application of the resazurin assay to measure oyster metabolic responses to environmental stress.
 The project integrates multiple experimental datasets, analysis scripts, and outputs, supporting research in oyster health, aquaculture, and genetics.

 See our [landing page](https://robertslab.github.io/resazurin-assay-development/) for information on resazurin protocols, recent findings, experimental design tools, and data explor apps!

+## Manuscript

+This repository contains data to accompany the manuscript:

+Huffmyer et al. (2026) From Blue to Pink: Resazurin as a High-Throughput Proxy for Metabolic Rate in Oysters

+Data that is included in this manuscript includes the directories listed in "respository structure" below.

 ## Clam dashboard